SpaceX catches Super Heavy booster in historic feat during IFT-5 Starship test flight

 by | Oct 14, 2024 | Seradata News, SpaceX

-While history was being written at the launch site, Starship had fired up its 6 engines and continued it journey.
-After re-entry and a chance to test its new heat shield configuration, it headed to the Indian Ocean where Starship flipped, performed a landing burn and completed a soft splashdown in the Indian ocean.
-It was reported that there was still some burn through on at least one of the forward flaps.
+While history was being written at the launch site, the Starship upper stage had fired up its six engines and continued its journey.
+After re-entry and a chance to test its new heat-shield configuration, the rocket headed to the Indian Ocean where it flipped, performed a landing burn and completed a soft splashdown at T+65:42, then exploded.
+It was reported that there was still some burn through on at least one of the forward flaps during re-entry.

 About Seradata